mfem/web/src/tutorial/index.md

 We recommend that you start with the
 [<i class="fa fa-play-circle"></i> Getting Started](start.md) and
 [<i class="fa fa-book"></i> Finite Element Basics](fem.md) lessons,
-and then, depending on your interests pick some of the next 3 lessons:
+and then, depending on your interests, pick some of the next 3 lessons:
 [<i class="fa fa-gears"></i> Tour of MFEM Examples](examples.md),
 [<i class="fa fa-picture-o"></i> Meshing and Visualization](meshvis.md), and
 [<i class="fa fa-tasks"></i> Solvers and Scalability](solvers.md).